Things to know and ideas for your own excursion at the foot of Etna

 - Excursion portals and excursion providers

-Through the tour and excursion providers GetYourGuide*, Meine Landausflüge*, rent-a-guide - Kreuzfahrtausflüge* and Viator*, you can book various excursions, activities, tours, tickets and entrance fees in Catania, which are often offered at much lower prices than comparable excursions by the shipping companies.
+Through the tour and excursion providers GetYourGuide*, Meine Landausflüge* and Viator*, you can book various excursions, activities, tours, tickets and entrance fees in Catania, which are often offered at much lower prices than comparable excursions by the shipping companies.
 Thus, if you book in time, you can realise a variety of excursions on your own.

 We have put together a small selection of independent excursion offers for, in and around Catania for you here.

 If you haven't booked a Mediterranean cruise yet, but would like to get to know Catania personally and go on excursions on your own, you will find great offers with the major cruise operators in the German-speaking countries.
 Aida*, Costa* und Tui Cruises* offer charming itineraries with their modern cruise ships, along with other interesting destinations.
 Book your next dream holiday directly with your favourite cruise line at fair conditions.

 All ocean and river cruises can also be booked conveniently and inexpensively online with the cruise specialist Kreuzfahrten-Zentrale Astoria*.
 You can choose from a wide range of daily offers from various shipping companies.
 These include AIDA Cruises, Carnival, Celebrity Cruises, Costa Cruises, Cunard, Holland America Line, MSC Cruises, Norwegian Cruise Line, Royal Caribbean and TUI Cruises.
 The popular special offers are also attractive, with which you can travel particularly cheaply and possibly also get a great bargain.

 - Opening hours of the post office: Monday to Friday from 08:30-13:30 and 16:00-19:00, Saturday from 08:30-12:30

 - Opening hours of the banks: Monday - Friday 08:30-13:30